janwilmake/universal-mcp-oauth/cloudflare-worker/README.md

 - ✅ Ensure removing the provider again works too
 - ✅ Researched and found the proper flow for mcp oauth (which can also be used for regular oauth!)
 - Improve this by adopting https://github.com/janwilmake/universal-mcp-oauth/tree/main/mcp-client-server-registration
-- Find a way to make `universal-mcp-oauth` very pluggable so people can make apps with this pattern more easily
+- Find a way to make `universal-mcp-oauth` very pluggable so people can make apps with this pattern more easily.
+- Create parallel recipe for MCP tasks ([parallel-tool-calling](../parallel-tool-calling/))